apigeecs/ApigeeBundleReaper/README.md

 	-e is the Edge Environment (all will fetch all environments for a given Org) -a is the Basic auth
-	-d is the number of days for which the traffic needs to be fetched
+	-d is the number of days for which the traffic needs to be fetched -u is the flag to undeploy the proxies that has no traffic

 	Output:
 	-------------------------Undeployed APIs in test-----------------------------